 A cycle length of 28 days is often quoted.
 The (false) conclusion is that ovulation occurs around the 14th day.
 This is also said to be the most fertile day.
-If you combine these utter simplifications with the mistaken belief that sperm only live for 2 to 3 days, you have the perfect formula for chaos.
-As a result, the false conclusion is that the fertile period is between the 11th and the 15th day of the cycle.
+If you combine these utter simplifications with the mistaken belief that sperm only lives for 2 to 3 days, you have the perfect formula for chaos.
+As a result, the false conclusion is that the fertile period – the so-called luteal phase during which conceiving is possible – is between the 11th and the 15th day of the cycle.

 Many women know that periods are subject to certain fluctuations.
 However, they often associate these with the early or late onset of menstruation and not with fertile or infertile days!